TimeMachine1994/081925-SvelteTweb/Old Docs01/photo-upload-mvp-plan.md

 ## 1. Update Firebase Storage Rules

-The first step is to update the Firebase Storage security rules to allow authenticated users to upload files to a personal bucket associated with a memorial they have created.
+The first step is to update the Firebase Storage security rules to allow authenticated users to upload files to a personal bucket associated with a event they have created.
 The photos should be publicly readable.

 **File:** `frontend/storage.rules`